jacobmakarsky/Uniswap-Incentives-Computer/README.md

 - Install dependencies by running `yarn`
 - Fill `.env` following `.env.example`
-- Launch the express server by running `nodemon src/index.ts`
+- Launch the express server by running `yarn run run`

 ## Usage

-2 routes are currently built: `http://localhost:8080/polygon` and `http://localhost:8080/mainnet`
+Go to `http://localhost:8080/mainnet` in browser

 - Weekly distribution is split against every swap that happened proportionally to their volume